calipark1213/3340FinalProject/README.md

 ## Introduction

 This data analysis project uses techniques of regression analysis to determine what type of relationship exists between obesity rates, daily fruit and vegetable consumption, and income.
-We will only be looking at the proportion of people who eats fruits and vegetables less than once daily.
-Income is divided into 6 levels.
+We will only be looking at the proportion of people recorded in years 2011, 2013, and 2015 who eats fruits and vegetables less than once daily.
+Income is divided into 6 levels:
 1. individuals who make less than $15,000
 2. $15,000 -  $24,999
 3. $25,000 - $34,999